 pivot

 A character string that determines the format of the table.
 By default, longer returns the data in the long format.
-To receive the data in the wide format, specify wider.
+To return the data in the wide format, specify wider.

 only